WICG/lang-client-hint/README.md

 * HTML integration of Accept-CH-Lifetime and the ACHL cache: [whatwg/HTML#3774](https://github.com/whatwg/html/issues/3774)
 * Adding new CH features to the CH list in Fetch: [whatwg/fetch#725](https://github.com/whatwg/fetch/issues/725)
 * Other PRs for adding the Feature Policy 3rd party opt-in: [whatwg/fetch#811](https://github.com/whatwg/fetch/issues/811) and [wicg/feature-folicy#220](https://github.com/wicg/feature-policy/issues/220)

+## What's with the `Sec-CH-` prefix?

+ Based on some discussion in [w3ctag/design-reviews#320](https://github.com/w3ctag/design-reviews/issues/320#issuecomment-435874298), it seems reasonable to forbid access to these headers from JavaScript, and demarcate them as browser-controlled client hints so they can be documented and included in requests without triggering CORS preflights.
+A `Sec-CH-` prefix seems like a viable approach. _This bit might shift as the broader Client Hints discussions above coalesce into something more solid that lands in specs_.